Molecule Search Page

 _images/mol_search_3D_shape.png

-Figure 12.
+Figure 13.
 The shape depiction of the volume of ibuprofen overlaid with the 2D structures of the database molecules.
+This example shows the the hits sorted by the 3D Shape Tanimoto score.

 Finally, the color depiction displays the color atoms in a similar fashion to the 3D “Color Atoms” toggle in the Sketcher.
 The query molecule’s color atoms are overlaid with the database molecule’s color atoms in 2D.
 Similar and overlapping color atoms appear as solid circles.
 A shading gradient indicates the database molecule’s color alignment with the query molecule, with darker regions indicating higher color overlap between the molecules.
 Color atoms without overlap and similarity appear as open circles.